Memory Care vs. Home Care for Dementia: What’s the Difference?

 Cost of memory care

 The median cost for assisted living was $4,300 a month in 2020, according to statistics from Genworth’s Cost of Care Survey.
 Memory care adds another $1,000 to $4,000 a month, according to Carnarius, a memory care consulting firm.
 This price includes 24-hour care and monitoring, specially designed spaces, activities, and meals

 What is home care?

-Home care offers companionship and practical help to seniors who choose to age at home.
+For seniors who choose to age at home, professional home care offers companionship, practical help, and peace of mind.
 Care aides can provide help with daily activities as well as social interaction.
-Levels of care vary by need and can span from weekly meal prep to 24-hour supervision.
+Levels of care vary by need and can span from a few hours of weekly meal prep and housekeeping to 24-hour supervision.

 Home care aides are trained to understand the nuances of senior care, but usually aren’t licensed to provide medical services.
-Senior home care services include:
+Senior home care services will be determined when you create a care contract, but often include:

 Companionship, which includes reading aloud, chatting, and in-home activities